open-covid-19/data/examples/README.md

 having to install anything in your computer, simply go to this URL: https://colab.research.google.com/github/open-covid-19/data.

-See below for a list and description of each of the files in this folder.
+See below for a list and description of some of the files in this folder.

 #### [Data Loading Jupyter Notebook](data_loading.ipynb)
 This notebook contains very basic examples of how to load and filter data